demun/demun.github.io/docs/webpack/guides/lazy-loading.md

 + document.body.appendChild(component());
 ```

+!!! warning
-W> Note that when using `import()` on ES6 modules you must reference the `.default` property as it's the actual `module` object that will be returned when the promise is resolved.
+    Note that when using `import()` on ES6 modules you must reference the `.default` property as it's the actual `module` object that will be returned when the promise is resolved.

 Now let's run webpack and check out our new lazy-loading functionality: